yuuume/DCRA-ICL/Annotation.md

 * Annotation Guideline:
     * The object must correspond to a valid smartphone model.
-    * Generic categories like "安卓手机" or "iOS设备" are not allowed.
+    * Generic categories like "Android phon" or "iOS device" are not allowed.
     * When the brand is not mentioned, infer it if possible based on model conventions.

 * Examples